victorjeman/victorjeman-website/data/posts/content/sell-your-knowledge-and-experience-not-your-time.md

 I’ve been a team leader for a couple of years, and although it’s satisfying, depending on the project, it can be a stupidly busy job.
 It’s not that I’m the best or the smartest, but boy, I’m the one that is being tagged the most when there is a question.
 I’ve started to see some patterns; I had days and days where I wouldn’t have the time to code a single line of code.
 I was thinking, **what the hell I did today**, and I couldn’t fill the gap for 3-4 hours.
 I know I’m not wasting time with social media because I didn’t even have some accounts until recently with this website.
 I have a single 3-hour long chill song on youtube that is always on repeat, so where the fuck did my time go?

-> Where the fuck is our time lost?
+> Where the fuck is my time lost?

-<h2 id=”find-out-the-truth-about-how-you-spend-your-time”>Find out the truth about how you spend your time</h2>
+<h2 id="find-out-the-truth-about-how-you-spend-your-time">Find out the truth about how you spend your time</h2>

 ```Image
 sellYourKnowledge|4|Find out the truth about how you spend your time